Meinoud Rost van Tonningen: Financial administrator

 On 26 March 1941, Rost van Tonningen was appointed to the posts of Secretary-General of the Finance ministry and President of the Dutch Central Bank, the Nederlandsche Bank.
 During his tenure in these functions, the Germans held the Netherlands financially responsible for the costs of the occupation of their country.
 The total cost of this to the Dutch society was calculated by the Dutch government after the war as being 9,488,000,000 Reichsmark.
 Besides this amount, an amount of 5,750,000,000 Reichsmark of loans made by the Netherlands to Germany was never repaid, so a total amount of 14,500,000,000 Reichsmark flowed to Germany.
 (Comparison: France 43,250,000,000 and Belgium 11,070,000,000.)

 On 1 April 1941, the currency barriers between the Netherlands and the Third Reich were removed, and on 1 September 1941, the last obstructions in the currency markets between the two countries were finally removed.
 This meant that the Germans could trade the gold of the Dutch National Bank for paper Reichsmarks.

 The other financial heads of occupied territories were not as eager as Rost van Tonningen to remove the barriers and the Netherlands could not spend the Reichsmarks obtained in this way to pay these other countries.
 The other territories brought their Reichsmarks to the Netherlands to pay their foreign debt; Germany, Denmark, Hungary and Occupied France all paid their debts in this way.
 This and the purchase of Dutch goods for Reichsmarks by the Germans made the Dutch balance of Reichsmarks grow from 83,000,000 (March 1941) to 3,646,000,000 (September 1941).
 Rost van Tonningen in the meantime kept printing large amounts of Dutch money.
 This led to large inflation figures.

-As Secretary-General for Special Economic Affairs, Rost van Tonningen was involved in the establishment of the Nederlandse Oostcompagnie (Dutch East Company), an organisation involved in the reconstruction of the Ukraine.
+As Secretary-General for Special Economic Affairs, Rost van Tonningen was involved in the establishment of the Nederlandse Oostcompagnie (Dutch East Company), an organisation involved in the reconstruction of Ukraine.
 The efforts of this company were an abysmal failure.